Cepstral Analysis of Random Variables: Muculants: Linking Cumulants and Muculants

 \section{Linking Cumulants and Muculants}

-Using the $z$-transform instead of the Fourier transform, a close connection between the cepstrum and the cumulants is pointed out in~\cite{schroeder-cepstrum-predictor}.
-In~\cite{khare-moments}, the moments of the cepstrum are calculated and it is shown how they correspond to the moments of the original sequence, in order to circumvent the explicit calculation of the cepstrum.

-Motivated by the works mentioned above, we will use basic Fourier transform properties to derive an explicit connection between the muculants and the cumulants.
-We start with the inverse Fourier transform as relation between the characteristic function and the muculants

-Assume that $\log\cf{x}$ is periodic and continuous (not only piecewise continuous), that its first $(k-1)$ derivatives are continuous, and that its $k$-th and $(k+1)$-th derivatives are piecewise continuous.
-Then,~\cite[Theorem~3.22]{maths-sp11} ensures that one can represent the $k$-th derivative of $\log\cf{x}$ by the following Fourier series:
+The $z$-transform points at a close connection between cumulants and the cepstrum~\cite{schroeder-cepstrum-predictor, khare-moments}, thus suggesting a connection between cumulants and muculants.
+Suppose that $\log\cf{\mathbf{X}}$ is continuous, that its first $(k-1)$ derivatives are continuous, and that its $k$-th and $(k+1)$-th derivatives are piecewise continuous.
+We then obtain with~\cite[Th~3.22]{maths-sp11} that